Vandhana-Mohan/Golang-practice/README.md

 fmt.Println(9 % 2) // Prints: 1
 ```

-==const declaration== - const once declared cant be changed and has to be assigned value while initializing
+==const declaration== - const once declared cant be changed and has to be assigned value while initializing.
+Constants can't use the `:=` short declaration syntax.
+Constants can be character, string, boolean, or numeric values.
+They _can not_ be more complex types like slices, maps and structs

 ```
 const funFact = "Hummingbirds"